 Twilight features the three tracker vampires who are trying to kill Bella, which is seen by some as a sympathetic aim.
 Never mind the fact that each is an Ensemble Dark Horse in their own right.

 The books put a lot of emphasis on the Volturi being a power-hungry dictatorship that ruthlessly oppresses the vampire world.
 The trouble is, the only restriction they apparently put on the vampires is to not be noticed by humans, which is given a reasonable justification (human technology could kill vampires) and very lightly limits the ability for a vampire to kidnap or kill a human.
-Word of God and the series also show that vampires are more or less animals if left to their own devices, so it makes it difficult to see the Volturi as dictators instead of a group of people who are trying to get some sort of order or structure to their world.
+Word of God and the series also show that vampires are more or less animals if left to their own devices, so while their methods may not be lily-white, it makes it difficult to see the Volturi as the dictators the story wants them to be instead of a group of people who are trying to get some sort of order or structure to their world.
 Meyer tries to make the Volturi corruptness really apparent in Breaking Dawn when it's hammered in that they'll arrive to kill Renesmee and in no way listen to reason...only for them to bring witnesses, reasonably listen to evidence, and leave without killing anyone.

 The Dark Court of Wicked Lovely, while not completely evil, is far more loved than any of the others.